viktorteren/Seto/README.md

 Viktor Teren, Jordi Cortadella, Tiziano Villa (2021).
 Decomposition of transition systems into sets of synchronizing state machines.
 Proceedigs of 24th Euromicro Conference on Digital System Design (DSD), 77-81.

+<a id="6">[6]</a>
+Van der Aalst, W. M. (2013).
+Decomposing Petri nets for process mining: A generic approach.
+Distributed and Parallel Databases, 31, 471-507.